A Place Where Friends Can Gather

 Our bar was designed in Dublin, built in Wexford, Ireland and then shipped over to the United States.
 The bar was then reassembled under the supervision of Irish joiners.
 A variety of expertise in crafts were required to make the ideal pub.
 Michael Griffen designed the pub, including the back bars, unique ceilings, mosaic floors, bric-a-brac and genuine antique memorabilia that were necessary to create the essential ambience and atmosphere of the pub.
 All of the beautiful woodwork was handcarved by B. Dunbar & Sons, third generation joiners.

-Larry Good and Terry Ochoa continue the tradition of serving great food and drinks since taking over in October 2019.
+Larry Good and Teri Ochoa continue the tradition of serving great food and drinks since taking over in October 2019.
 Originally opened by Tom Simmons in December of 1998.